StackVista/stackstate-docs/develop/reference/scripting/script-apis/topology.md

 * `diffWithPrev(queryResult: TopologyScriptApiQueryResponse)` - compares this query with the last query in the chain.
 A query should be the result of a call to this function.
 This builder method is only available after the `diff` builder method was called.
 * `components()` - returns a summary of the components.
 After this builder method no more builder methods can be called.
 * `fullComponents()` - returns the component with all their data.
 After this builder method no more builder methods can be called.
+* `problems()` - returns components from the query that are either a root problem cause or are contributing to a problem.
 * `relations()` - returns a summary of the relations.
 After this builder method no more builder methods can be called.
 * `fullRelations()` - returns the relations with all their data.
 After this builder method no more builder methods can be called.